dinith95/CodingBook/cloud/azure/azure-storage.md

 a policy can be made to automatically move blob from *hot* to *cool* and after that to *archive*.

+# File share storage

+provide a common shared storage for the files so that multiple users can access it.
+- 100Tb of data
+-2000 connections per file

+### perfomance tiers

+> standered

+- stored in a hard disk

+> premium tier

+- stored in ssd
+- greator throughput

 # storage sdks and connections